phetw/tagver/README.md

   message: 'Release v%s', // Custom tag message. %s will be replaced with the version number
   base: '0.0.0',          // Initial version to increment when no version is found
   filter: '*',            // Semver filter to use.
 This will return the highest version based on the filter.
-  preid: ''               // Preid to use when prerelease versions }
+  preid: undefined,       // Preid to use when prerelease versions
+  branch: undefined       // Branch name the tag will refer to }
 ```